-Each implements supports an array of predefined affinity sets.
-They can be used either to reflect the scheduling arrangement of the underlying OS or they can be used by the system designer to impose defaults for, say, Java threads, non-heap realtime schedulable objects etc. A program is only allowed to dynamically create new affinity sets with cardinality of one.
+Each implementation supports an array of predefined affinity sets.
+They can be used either to reflect the scheduling arrangement of the underlying OS or they can be used by the system designer to impose defaults for, say, Java threads, non-heap realtime schedulables etc. A program is only allowed to dynamically create new affinity sets with cardinality of one.
 This restriction reflects the concern that not all operating systems will support multiprocessor affinity sets.

 The processor membership of an affinity set is immutable.
-The Java thread, schedulable object, and ProcessingGroupParameters34 associations of an affinity set are mutable.
+The Java thread, schedulable, and ProcessingGroupParameters35 associations of an affinity set are mutable.
 The processor affinity of instances of Thread (including real-time threads and no-heap threads) and bound async event handlers can be changed by static methods in this class.
-The processor affinity of un-bound asnc event handlers is fixed to a default value, as returned by the getHeapDefault()35 and getNo-HeapDefault()36 methods.
+The processor affinity of un-bound asnc event handlers is fixed to a default value, as returned by the getHeapDefault()36 and getNoHeapDefault()37 methods.